deepCeadeus/HNS_modern-R/README.md

 - You can now decorate your Room!
 - TMs affected by modern moves, meaning that choosing Original will use original TM learneset.
 - Restored grass and footprints and other metatile behaviour from Modern Emerald.
-- Large amount of bugfixes to the HnS base (1.2.1):
+- Large amount of bugfixes to the HnS base (1.2.2):
     - Tons tiles and collision fixes and improvements to match Gen 3-like & FRLG map and tile design.
     - Text and typo fixes.
-    - Togepi Soft-lock is gone, and Togepi can be found as a starter again.
-    - Nuzlocke encounters work in Faraway Island.
-    - Legendaries are now fateful encounters and can be caught regardless of Nuzlocke rules (like a Shiny clause, but for legendaries).
     - Rocket Takeover music loop fix.
     - Pokegear Map fixes.
     - Tons of bugfixes from Modern Emerald 3.3+.